 Fancy a photo op at the busiest spots on the planet?
 This fake Shibuya Scramble crossing could be your solution

-Those who take their Instagram life really seriously and make a living off these posts won’t mind the expenses that tag along the replica.
+Those who take their Instagram life really seriously and make a living off these posts won’t mind the expenses that tag along with the replica.
 Rates begin at $8000 for video work and $5000 for photography sessions.
 Are you already brimming with ideas of a cool post at one of the most awesome and bustling venues in the world?

 [Via: Boing Boing]